Get Online Statements into MS Money using Python Scripting

 - OFX bank and brokerage statement imports will automatically update stock and mutual fund prices in their associated brokerage and bank portfolios.

 - If you want to download and track quotes for other stocks and mutual funds from Yahoo!, you need to create a special "dummy" account to receive the quotes.
 Personally, I created an empty investment account and named it "Tickers".
 You can call it anything, and it won't have a dollar figure associated with it.
 It's simply a place for Money to stick the stock/fund symbols from the statement.
 When asked for an account "type", make it an Investment Account, but it won't hold any investments.

 - Edit the stock/fund ticker symbols in the sites.dat file.
 Match ticker symbols to those used by the Yahoo!
 Finance web site, since quotes are received from their server.

 - Enable "stock/fund" quotes by running Setup.py and selecting option 6.
 Enable Stock/Fund Quotes.

 - You will be asked if you want to test the feature.
 Choose Yes and, assuming all goes well, you'll be asked if you want to send the results to Money.
 Choose Yes again, and when prompted by Money, select your dummy account to receive the stock/fund quotes.
 You won't be asked again, unless you delete the account.

 : If you didn't test an account when configuring in Step 2.3.1, you will be prompted to match with an account during import.
-It is highly recommended that accounts be tested when first configured using Setup.py, rather than trying to match them at this point.
-Once matched, you will not be asked to do it again.
-If you haven't matched an account in Money, use Setup.py to manually the account, and "marry" it with the correct Money account.
+It is highly recommended that accounts be tested when first configured using Setup.py, rather than trying to match them at this point, to avoid confusion.

 Congratulations!
 Once configured, Getdata.py is the only program you will run on a routine basis.